-It remains a question whether there are wandering Fatou components for regular polynomial skew products with an attracting invariant line.
-Note that a generic rational functions on $\mathbb{P}^1$ does not have parabolic or neutral periodic points.
+It remains an open problem whether there are wandering Fatou components for regular polynomial skew products with an attracting invariant line.
+Note that a generic (i.e. open and dense in the parameter space of polynomials of fixed degree) polynomial map on $\mathbb{P}^1$ does {\bf not} have parabolic or elliptic periodic points.
+Since the construction of wandering Fatou components in the parabolic case relies heavily on the parabolic implosion technique, one might expect that in the attracting case there is actually no wandering Fatou component.
+This would imply that a {\bf generic} regular polynomial skew product does not have wandering Fatou components, which is satisfactory for the purpose of understanding dynamics of generic regular polynomial skew products.

-In this paper we answer this question when $f$ is {\em unicritical}, i.e. the critical curve of $f$ has a unique {\em transversal intersection} with $L$.
+In this paper we solve this problem when $f$ is {\em unicritical}, i.e. the critical curve of $f$ has a unique {\em transversal intersection} with $L$.
+Here the critical curve of $f$ is by definition the critical locus of the map $f:\mathbb{C}^2\to \mathbb{C}^2$.
 Equivalently this means that $f$ can be conjugated to the following form in a neighborhood of $L$: